PixoVR/com.pixovr.apexunitysdk/README.md

-\page getting_started Getting Started
+# Getting Started

-Unity Plugin for the implementation of the Apex API
+# Unity Plugin for the implementation of the Apex API

 Sample provided to show Apex Unity SDK use examples.